-The following unaudited information sets forth the condensed consolidating statements of income and cash flows for the quarters ended March 31, 2005 and 2004 and condensed consolidating balance sheets of the Company as of March 31, 2005 and December 31, 2004 of the Parent, the Guarantors, and the Non-Guarantors on a combined basis.
-Investments in subsidiaries as well as investments in net assets of divisions included in the Parent.
+The following unaudited information sets forth the condensed consolidating statements of income for the six months ended June 30, 2005 and 2004, condensed consolidating statements of cash flows for the six months ended June 30, 2005 and 2004, and condensed consolidating balance sheets of the Company as of June 30, 2005 and December 31, 2004 of the Parent, the Guarantors, and the Non-Guarantors on a combined basis.
+Investments include investments in subsidiaries as well as investments in net assets of divisions included in the Parent.
 Investments in subsidiaries and divisional net assets have been presented using the equity method of accounting.
 General corporate expenses and stock option and other stock-based compensation expenses allocated by Alcan Inc. to the Company have also been included in the Parent's information.